Kitchen Remodel Checklist: 12 Tips for Success

 • Backsplash

-9. Finalize Design Plans
+10. Finalize Design Plans

 Once a design plan is in place, it’s time to figure out the final touches.
 These can include things like floor and lighting switch plans.
-Then you need to submit construction drawings to apply for a permit.
-Have a licensed contractor finalize the paperwork and pick up the licenses.
+Then, you need to submit construction drawings to apply for a permit.
+Have a licensed contractor finalize the paperwork and pickup the licenses.

-10. Prepare the Space
+11. Prepare the Space

 When it’s time to start the construction, you want to be prepared.
 One of the first things you want to do is get the room ready.
-It is a step on the kitchen remodel checklist many homeowners forgot.
+It is a step on the kitchen remodel checklist many homeowners forget.
 Move the future into a temporary storage space, such as an extra bedroom, and wrap any items left in the room in plastic.
 Seal the doors and vents to minimize the circulation of dust.

 If you plan to stay at home during the renovation, set up a temporary kitchen.
 Within this space, have a place to store food.
 For example, you can use a bookshelf or crates.
-It’s also a good idea to have a temporary water source, to clean dishes.
+It’s also a good idea to have a temporary water source to clean dishes.
 Consider using a bathroom sink.

-11. Remember the Construction Punch List
+12. Remember the Construction Punch List

-12. Have an Idea Folder
+13. Have an Idea Folder

 To help get some kitchen remodel design inspiration, look at pictures online.
 Then save photos of features you want for your house.
 You can also examine your friend’s kitchen and note things you like about them.
 Along with the decor, determine the type of materials you like.